kulakvt/vt-student-mailer/README.md

 - ${FIRST_NAME}

-Anywhere this appears in your document, the student's first given name will be substituted.
+Anywhere this appears in your email message document, the student's first given name will be substituted.

 Ex: Dear ${FIRST_NAME}, -> Dear Andrew,

-If more than one given name is listed, only the first name is returned.
+If more than one given name is listed for the student, only the first name is returned.
 If only one name is given, then that name is returned.
 You can replace the first name field in the CSV with a student's preferred name.
 Spaces are assumed to be a delimiter.

 - ${FULL_NAME}